-Grievance Procedures
+Grievance Procedures:

-The University will take prompt and appropriate action to: (1) thoroughly, promptly, and impartially investigate complaints; and (2) prevent, correct and, if necessary, discipline individuals who engage in behavior that violates this policy.
-The following procedures should be followed whenever a person believes that they have witnessed or been the subject of discrimination, harassment or retaliation on the basis of sex or gender.
+Upon receiving any formal or informal allegation or notice of sex-based discrimination or harassment, the University will take prompt and appropriate action to: (1) thoroughly, promptly, and impartially investigate complaints; and (2) prevent, correct and, if necessary, discipline individuals who engage in behavior that violates this policy.
+The grievance, investigation, and resolution procedures described below apply to all allegations of sex or gender-based discrimination or harassment.
 These procedures also apply to students and employees in our online environment.

-If an individual feels they have been harassed in any way, it is generally best to tell the offending person that you find such behavior offensive, that such behavior is against University policy, and that you want him or her to immediately stop.
-However, if an individual is uncomfortable taking this action, or if the conduct does not stop after the offending person has been warned, the student should immediately contact the Title IX or Deputy Title IX Coordinator.
+Whenever possible and safe, the problematic behavior, conflict or misconduct should first be discussed by the impacted person and the person engaged in the problematic behavior, conflict or misconduct.
+However, if an individual is uncomfortable taking this action, or if the conduct does not stop after the offending person has been warned, the impacted person should immediately contact the Title IX or Deputy Title IX Coordinator.
 If the Reporting Party is an employee, he/she should report the conduct to a supervisor, Department Head/SVP, the division HR Business Partner, or the Title IX Coordinator.

 Students and employees should report the offending incident or conduct promptly.
 Timely reporting is vital to the University's ability to investigate complaints and take appropriate action.

 Prompt reporting also discourages further misconduct.
-This said, students and employees are encouraged to report offensive conduct even if similar conduct was not reported in the past.
+Students and employees are encouraged to report offensive conduct even if similar conduct was not reported in the past.